Elleined/api-gateway/README.md

 # api-gateway
-Creating API gateway for microservices
+API gateway for microservices

 # What is API Gateway
   - API gateway is used to serve as a entry point in your microservices we dont want users to access our microservices individually right?.